AgustinPereira25/MeLi-challenge-front/README.md

 Run `nx serve server` or  `npx nx serve server` in order to run Express app.
 Navigate to http://localhost:3333/.

+## Using App Metrics for monitoring API responses and more.
+After running server and site, go to http://localhost:3001/appmetrics-dash/ in order to view the dashboard.

 ## Features
 - Typescript